LaurensDSchunk/Goon-TS/README.md

 ## Mounting a `GoonElement`

 Calling `.mount()` will attach a g-tree to the element matching the input query selector.
 The tree will then attempt to render.
-There are 2 paths:

-- If the contents of the mounting target are empty, Goon TS will create all elements and connect reactive values and their elements.
+Goon TS will create all elements and connect reactive values and their elements.
-- If the mounting target contains anything, Goon TS will attempt to hydrate, connecting reactive values with their elements.
-If the existing tree does not match the g-tree, the contents of the DOM will be overriden and a warning will be printed to the console.

 ## Router API